fhinkel/blog/_posts/Leading-Engineering-Teams-Through-the-Great-AI-Transition.md

 ### Upskilling Junior Engineers
 There is a real risk that AI tools will stunt the growth of junior engineers.
 If they rely on AI to write all their code, they may never develop the muscle memory required to debug complex systems.
-*   **The Playbook:** Require junior engineers to do "manual coding sprints" during onboarding, followed by structured mentoring on how to review AI-generated code.
+*   **The Playbook:** Require junior engineers to do manual coding sprints during onboarding, followed by structured mentoring on how to review AI-generated code.
 Teach them to ask the AI *why* a solution works, rather than just accepting the output.

 ### Shift Left on Quality & Validation
 Since AI can write code much faster than we can test it manually, your CI/CD pipelines must be bulletproof.
 Invest heavily in automated testing, static analysis, and canary deployments.
 The faster code is generated, the more robust your safety nets must be.